Wouldn't It Be Great If We Could Just Put Our "Past" To Bed?

 Then, try and find turnarounds (opposites) of the original statement that could be as true, if not truer.

 When I got home, I switched off my phone and made sure I had no distractions.
 I sat down and starting doing the work:

-1. Is it true David needs to do well in Matric?
+1. Is it true he needs to do well in Matric?